Cruftcam/cruftcam-block-builder/README.md

 # How to
 A tutorial is under development at the moment and will be published as a free learning ressource during April 2017.

+# Bugs & Issues
+I'm shore there will some comming up soon ;-)

 # Copyright & License
 Copyright 2016-2017 Stefan Reimann.
 Code released under the MIT license.